School-age children should get around 9-12 hours of sleep per day, and teens should get 8-10. If your child doesn't meet that mark, what can you do?

 - When compared to the general population, people who live with ADHD are more likely to have a sleep disorder and experience shorter durations of sleep.

-- In addition to shorter durations of sleep, many people with ADHD report poor sleep quality.
+- In addition to shorter durations of sleep, many people with ADHD report insomnia or poor sleep quality.

 - Lack of sleep can worsen ADHD symptoms.

-For many kids and adults with sleep problems and ADHD, lack of sleep and worsened ADHD symptoms - or other health problems - attributed to lack of sleep can be a vicious cycle.
+For many adult and kids with sleep problems and ADHD, lack of sleep and worsened ADHD symptoms - or other health problems - attributed to lack of sleep can be a vicious cycle.
 That said, there are things that you do to help your child with ADHD get the high-quality sleep they need.

 How to Help Your Child with ADHD Sleep

 Strong sleep hygiene practices are important throughout life; not just in childhood.
-Implement these practices into your child's routine now to aid healthy sleep and set them up for long-term success.
+Implement these practices into your ADHD child's routine and stick to them to aid healthy sleep and set them up for long-term success.

 Reduce Screen Time at Night

 While light exposure of any kind can hinder the natural release of melatonin in the body, blue light suppresses melatonin and disrupts circadian rhythms more intensely and for a longer period of time.
 Blue light is the kind of light that we take in when we look at screens or electronic devices, such as laptops and smartphones.
+In other words, screen time negatively affects your child's sleep.
 It is wise to limit the use of these items before bed.
 You may replace screen time at night with other activities, such as a bath, yoga, or reading, that encourage relaxation.